wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-create-vnet-classic-cli.md

 [AZURE.INCLUDE [virtual-networks-create-vnet-intro](../includes/virtual-networks-create-vnet-intro-include.md)]

 
 [AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] This document covers creating a VNet by using the classic deployment model.
-You can also [create a virtual network in the Resource Manager deployment model by using the Azure CLI](/documentation/articles/virtual-networks-create-vnet-arm-cli).
+You can also [create a virtual network in the Resource Manager deployment model by using the Azure CLI](/documentation/articles/virtual-networks-create-vnet-arm-cli/).
 
+
+>[AZURE.IMPORTANT]Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Resource Manager, and classic.
+Make sure you understand [deployment models and tools](/documentation/articles/azure-classic-rm/) before working with any Azure resource.
+You can view the documentation for different tools by clicking the tabs at the top of this article.
+This document covers creating a VNet by using the classic deployment model.
+You can also [create a virtual network in the Resource Manager deployment model by using the Azure CLI](/documentation/articles/virtual-networks-create-vnet-arm-cli/).
+

 [AZURE.INCLUDE [virtual-networks-create-vnet-scenario-include](../includes/virtual-networks-create-vnet-scenario-include.md)]

 [AZURE.INCLUDE [virtual-networks-create-vnet-classic-cli-include](../includes/virtual-networks-create-vnet-classic-cli-include.md)]